Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Related Work

 Feature-level and pixel-level adaptations were commonly adopted by UDA methods for tackling more general tasks.
-The feature-level adaptation methods \cite{long2015learning,sun2016deep,tzeng2017adversarial,das2018unsupervised,das2018sample} aimed at aligning the feature distributions between the source and target domains by learning domain-invariant features with a domain adversarial discriminator \cite{bousmalis2016domain,tzeng2017adversarial} or reducing the Maximum Mean Discrepancy (MMD) \cite{gretton2007kernel} distance between domains.
+The feature-level adaptation methods \cite{long2015learning,sun2016deep,tzeng2017adversarial,das2018unsupervised,9057713,9115868} aimed at aligning the feature distributions between the source and target domains by learning domain-invariant features with a domain adversarial discriminator \cite{bousmalis2016domain,tzeng2017adversarial} or reducing the Maximum Mean Discrepancy (MMD) \cite{gretton2007kernel} distance between domains.
 However, such methods are unable to handle the open-set re-ID problem with disjoint label systems in two domains \cite{zhong2019invariance,panareda2017open,saito2018open}.

 The other category of pixel-level adaptation methods \cite{hoffman2017cycada,li2019bidirectional,chen2019crdoco} minimized the domain shifts by translating images to the same domain, which has been widely studied in semantic segmentation.
-However, existing pixel-level adaptation methods still ignored the consistency of inter-sample relations during translation, facing the same challenge as translated-based UDA methods for person re-ID \cite{deng2018image,wei2018person,deng2018similarity,chen2019instance}.
+These pixel-level adaptation methods focused on the cross-domain class/prediction consistency, which are related to our method.
+However, they still ignored the consistency of inter-sample relations and data distributions during translation, facing the same challenge as translated-based UDA methods for person re-ID \cite{deng2018image,wei2018person,deng2018similarity,chen2019instance}.